Dal Lake: Public interest litigations and restoration works

 The serious nature of the environmental problems the lake has been experienced has been widely publicised and has been brought to the attention of the Supreme Court of India.
 Public Interest Litigations (PILs) have been filed in court demonstrating the environmental dangers posed to the lake by sewage, wastes and effluents.
 The PILs have sought injunctions of the court for setting up of an integrated ring sewage system encircling the Lake; release of funds by the Government of India to undertake measures to check pollution and to inaugurate a High Powered Committee to monitor proper utilisation of the allotted funds.
 The committee is under obligation to post feedback of progression developments from time to time, directly to the Supreme Court.
 The PIL, filed in 2001, has resulted in a number of directives from the court to the funding and implementing agencies and the case is continuing.
-Consequently, under the National Lake Conservation Plan of the Ministry of Environment and Forests of the Government of India, funds to the extent Rs 2987.6 million were sanctioned in September 2005 for the conservation of the lake.
+Consequently, under the National Lake Conservation Plan of the Ministry of Environment and Forests of the Government of India, funds to the extent ₹2987.6 million were sanctioned in September 2005 for the conservation of the lake.
 The restoration and rehabilitation measures envisaged under the "Conservation and Management of Dal" are under various stages of implementation with the funds allocated by the Government of India for the purpose.
 Some of the measures undertaken for rehabilitating the lake to bring it to its original eutrophication free status involved measures such as construction of siltation tanks, mechanical weeding, regrouping of houseboats, deepening of outflow channel and removal of bunds and barricades, including some floating gardens.
 In addition, a moratorium has been imposed on new construction works close to the lakefront, including the building of new house boats.
 Resettlement plans for migrating the population from the lakefront have also evolved.
 The long-term development plans also deal with the reafforestation of catchment area to reduce erosion movement and movement of silt and to regulate grazing by livestock.
 Recent reports indicate that, as of 2010, 40% of the measures have been implemented.